 Physical Distribution: What Is It And Why Is It Important

-4 min read
+5 min read

 April 14, 2021

-What is Physical Distribution?
+What Is Physical Distribution?

-Physical distribution in supply chain management deals with the series of actions that moves final products from production to the consumer.
+Physical distribution in supply chain management deals with the series of actions that move final products from production to the consumer.
 The channels involved include warehousing, inventory control, order processing, materials handling, transportation, and customer service.
-Physical distribution and the ability to get a product to a consumer quickly and economically has a direct impact on customer satisfaction.
-By storing goods in convenient locations, and by creating fast, reliable means of moving those goods, small business owners can help assure continued success in a rapidly changing, competitive global market.

-What are the Components of Physical Distribution
+What Are the Components of Physical Distribution?

 Physical distribution is a supply chain forecasting and management term best viewed as a system of distribution channels linked together for the efficient movement of products.
 These components are interrelated, meaning decisions made in one area affect the relative efficiency of others.